taewoong2318/dotvim/README.md

-Simple Vim powered by LSP and AI
+Simple looking Vim powered by LSP and AI

 ## Requirements